OVERLORD7F/SVMU/README.md

 # Utility usage
 Clone repository or use compiled .exe from [Releases Tab](https://github.com/OVERLORD7F/SpaceVM_VM_Utility/releases)

-Fill in the config file as stated below.
+## Config / Profile File (SpaceVM_Utility.conf)

-## Config File (SpaceVM_Utility.conf)
+Directory _./profiles_ contains all configured profiles with necessary data for utility.

-_SpaceVM_Utility.conf_ contains all necessary data for utility and has to be placed in the same directory as Utility itself.
+This directory has to be placed in the same directory as Utility itself.

-You can create config and change specific options within the Utility.
+==You can create config and change specific options within the Utility.==
 ```
 [General]
 #Master Controller IP of your cluster